 6.1 The current adopted ULP 2005 does not provide a future housing requirement for Stebbing and in this respect its housing policies are out-of-date.
 The former draft ULP identified Stebbing as a "Type A Village", as it has a Primary School, a Public House and a Shop.
-It identifies 19 "Type A Villages" wherein UDC proposed to allocate 169 new homes in new sites during the Plan period.
+It identified 19 "Type A Villages" wherein UDC proposed to allocate 169 new homes in new sites during the Plan period.
 However, the submitted draft ULP provided no further guidance as to the level of growth planned for Stebbing over and above the proposed allocation of a site for approximately 30 dwellings on land east of Parkside and to the rear of Garden Fields with vehicular access from The Downs.
 This reflected the planning permission for 30 houses granted in 2015 which are now completed at 'Ploughman's Reach'.
 This includes 22 market homes and 8 affordable.
 The overall mix as agreed by UDC comprises:-

-- 2 x 1 bedroom units
+2 Χ 1 bedroom units

-- 7 x 2 bedrooms
+7 X 2 bedrooms

-- 12 x 3 bedrooms
+12 X 3 bedrooms

-- 5 x 4 bedrooms
+5 X 4 bedrooms

-- 4 x 5 bedrooms
+4 X 5 bedrooms